-Carry the tool by carrying grip as shown in the figure.
+Carry the tool by holding both sides of the tool base as shown in the figure.
 If you remove the holders, dust bag, etc., you can carry the tool more easily.

 - Always secure all moving portions before carrying the tool. - Stopper pin is for carrying and storage purposes only and not for any cutting operations.